Skip To Main Content

 If you are wondering if Fastrack is for you, come to an Informational.
 We have several offerings, so make sure to attend one that works for you!

-Applicants will be notified of their admission to their Texas A&M email.
+Applicants will be notified of their admission decision to their Texas A&M email

 Curriculum Question Contacts

-General B.S./B.A.
-Economics Curriculum: contact an undergraduate advisor
+General BA/BS Undergraduate Economics Curriculum: contact an Economics Undergraduate Advisor

-Undergraduate Fastrack Curriculum: contact Ms. Shelby Wallace or schedule an appointment
+Undergraduate Fastrack Curriculum: contact Shelby Wallace or schedule an appointment

 M.S.
-Economics Curriculum: contact the MS ECON Assistant Program Director, Margaret Lomas Carpenter, or schedule an appointment.
+Economics Curriculum: contact Margaret Lomas Carpenter, or schedule an appointment

-For non-economics undergraduate students interested in learning more about the accelerated Master’s program, click on the ECON Minor to Master’s Program and Accelerated Master’s Program page.
+Non-Economics undergraduate students interested in learning more about the accelerated Master’s program, look into the ECON Minor to Master’s Program and Accelerated Master’s Program.